remindmodel/remind/tutorials/5_AnalysingModelOutputs.md

 Run selection by using a filter
 </p>

+#### Interactive results on a local computer

-If you run the following command in the output folder of your local computer you get an interactive window containing the results of this output folder:
+If you run the following command in the output folder of your local computer you get an interactive window containing the results of this output folder.
+Usage is similar to that of `appResults` above:
 ``` r
 shinyresults::appResultsLocal()
 ```